Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 When you run many coroutines in an application, you need a way to manage them as groups.
 Kotlin coroutines rely on a principle called _structured concurrency_ to provide this structure.

-This principle groups coroutines into a hierarchy of parent and child tasks with linked lifecycles.
+According to this principle, coroutines form a tree hierarchy of parent and child tasks with linked lifecycles.
-Coroutines form a tree hierarchy where each coroutine has at most one parent and can have any number of children.
+A coroutine’s lifecycle is the sequence of states it goes through from creation until it completes, fails, or is canceled.

 A parent coroutine waits for its children to complete before it completes.
-If the parent coroutine fails or is canceled, all its child coroutines are canceled too.
+If the parent coroutine fails or is canceled, all its child coroutines are recursively canceled too.
-Keeping coroutines connected this way makes cancellation, error handling, and resource cleanup predictable and safe.
+Keeping coroutines connected this way makes cancellation and error handling predictable and safe.

-> A coroutine's lifecycle is the period from its creation until it completes, fails, or is canceled.
->
-{style="tip"}

 To maintain structured concurrency, new coroutines can only be launched in a [`CoroutineScope`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-coroutine-scope/) that defines and manages their lifecycle.
 When you start a coroutine inside another coroutine, it automatically becomes a child of its parent scope.
 The parent coroutine's scope waits for all its children to finish before it completes.

 Calling a [coroutine builder function](#coroutine-builder-functions) such as `CoroutineScope.launch()` on a `CoroutineScope` starts a child coroutine of the coroutine associated with that scope.
-Inside the builder's block, the [receiver](lambdas.md#function-literals-with-receiver) is a `CoroutineScope`, so any coroutines you launch there become its children.
+Inside the builder's block, the [receiver](lambdas.md#function-literals-with-receiver) is a nested `CoroutineScope`, so any coroutines you launch there become its children.
-I don't want to be too explicit here.
-I want to explain this further down in the next section.

-While you can use the `withContext()` function to create a scope for your coroutines, you can use the [`coroutineScope()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/coroutine-scope.html) function when you want to create a new coroutine scope without changing the context.
+While the `withContext()` function creates a scope for your coroutines, you can use the [`coroutineScope()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/coroutine-scope.html) function when you want to create a new coroutine scope without changing the context.
+The _coroutine context_ defines a dispatcher to be used and other execution properties.

-It executes the suspending block inline and waits until the block and any coroutines launched in it complete.
+The `coroutineScope()` function executes the suspending block and waits until the block and any coroutines launched in it complete.
 Here's an example:

 ```kotlin